-The following unaudited Management's Discussion and Analysis (MD&A) includes an analysis of the financial condition and results of activities of Utah State University (University) for the fiscal year (FY) ended June 30, 2019.
+The following unaudited Management's Discussion and Analysis (MD&A) includes an analysis of the financial condition and results of activities of Utah State University (University) for the fiscal year (FY) ended June 30, 2020.
 The analysis includes the University's condensed and comparative Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows along with related graphs and comparative data.
 Also included is management's perspective of the University's economic outlook.

-The University is a component unit of the State of Utah.
-The financial statements include the accounts of Utah State University Agricultural Experiment Station, Utah State University Cooperative Extension Service, Utah State University Water Research Laboratory, Utah State University Brigham City Regional Campus, Utah State University Tooele Regional Campus, Utah State University Uintah Basin Regional Campus, Utah State University Southeast Region, and Utah State University Eastern (USU Eastern), which are separately funded by state appropriations.
+Utah State University is a component unit of the State of Utah.
+The financial statements include the accounts of Utah State University Agricultural Experiment Station, Utah State University Cooperative Extension Service, Utah State University Water Research Laboratory, Utah State University Brigham City Campus, Utah State University Tooele Campus, Utah State University Uintah Basin Campus, Utah State University Eastern (USU Eastern), and Utah State University Blanding, which are separately funded by state appropriations.

-The Utah State University Research Foundation (USU Research Foundation) and the Utah State University Foundation (Foundation) are blended component units of the University and have been consolidated in these financial statements.
-USU Research Foundation is governed by a Board of Trustees appointed by the president of Utah State University, under the direction of the University's Board of Trustees.
-USU Research Foundation is a dependent foundation of Utah State University and is reported as a part of the University because its primary purpose is to support the mission of Utah State University in regards to research.
+The Utah State University Space Dynamics Laboratory (USUSDL), the Utah State University Foundation (Foundation) and the Hansen Scholars Support Foundation (HSSF) are blended component units of the University and have been consolidated in these financial statements.
+USUSDL is governed by a Board of Trustees appointed by the president of Utah State University, under the direction of the University's Board of Trustees.
+USUSDL is a dependent foundation of Utah State University and is reported as a part of the University because its primary purpose is to support the mission of Utah State University in regards to research.
 The Utah State University Foundation is also governed by a Board of Trustees appointed by the president of the University.
 The Utah State University Foundation is a dependent foundation of Utah State University and serves as a fund-raising arm of the University.
+The Hansen Scholars Support Foundation is a dependent foundation and is governed by a Board of Trustees.
+The majority of the HSSF Board of Trustees is selected by the University.
+The purpose of this foundation is to manage, invest, and distribute foundation assets to the University to be used for scholarships.